 - Wash tomatillos and cut them in half through their equator.
 Place them cut side down on a foil-lined baking sheet along with whole garlic cloves.

 - Broil for 5 - 7 minutes until slightly blistered.

 - Transfer the roasted tomatillos to the bowl of a food processor.

 - Transfer to a jar for storage.
 The salsa will thicken a little as it cools as the tomatillos have a high pectin content.

 🍽 Serving suggestions

-Roasted Tomatillo Salsa Verde makes a delicious dip for tortilla chips or anything you'd normally dip into tomato salsa.
+Salsa Verde with roasted tomatillos makes a delicious dip for tortilla chips or anything you'd normally dip into tomato salsa.
 But don't stop there!

 You can also use it to make an easy weeknight dinner.
 Top a chicken breast with salsa verde, lay a slice of Monterey Jack cheese on top and bake in the oven.

 Once the tomatillo is ripe, the papery lantern that covers it will begin to dry and peel off.
 The fruit will be sour before the lantern peels off, so you won't want to eat it then.
 The stem, paper covering, and leaves are poisonous, so you'll need to wash your tomatillos well.